 John's photography career began in 1975 selling prints in an art fair, progressed to illustrating magazine articles, and then to advertising and corporate assignments.
 In 1990 he began using Photoshop (1.0) and never looked back.
 "Photoshop", he is fond of saying, "eliminated the boundaries between my imagination and photographic realities".

 John was an early pioneer of Photoshop beginning in 1990 and using digital capture in 1994.
 It was in the early 1990’s John first started creating his “Animal Antics” imagery.
-Together with his partner Stephanie Roeser they now have the largest collection of photorealistic anthropomorphic animal images in existence.
+Together with his partner Stephanie Roeser they now have the largest collection of photo-realistic anthropomorphic animal images in existence and continue to add more images designed to bring a smile to anyone's face.

 Stephanie has always wanted to make things but never thought that her artistic and creative tendencies could realistically be her profession.
 In 2008 she met John and found out that it was possible to make a living taking pictures and more interestingly to her, you could take those pictures and change them into almost anything you wanted.